valknight/DoesTheDogWatchPlex/README.md

 - TV series support
 - Moving to an agent instead of this hacky setup
 - Customizing splitter between the actual summary and content warnings
-- Performance improvements in the processing of results from doesthedogdie.com

 ## LICENSE